 What Are Data Management Platforms?

-A DMP is software that stores first, second and third-party user data and leverages that data to help build audience segments that advertisers can use in their audience targeting.
+A DMP is a software that stores first, second and third-party user data and leverages that data to help build audience segments that advertisers can use in their audience targeting.

 Publishers and advertisers upload their first-party data into the DMP, which can then be enriched by second-party data gathered from business partnerships and third-party data.
 DMPs collect third-party audience data — such as customer purchases — from users by leaving third-party cookies on browsers as well as through other sources.